pyroll-project/pyroll-jmak-recrystallization/docs/docs.md

 ### Dynamic Recrystallization

-Dynamic recrystallisation is modelled on strain scale rather than time scale as originally given by Karhausen [^Karhausen1992] based on the work of Roberts [^Roberts1979].
+Dynamic recrystallization is modelled on strain scale rather than time scale as originally given by Karhausen [^Karhausen1992] based on the work of Roberts [^Roberts1979].

 The dynamically recrystallized fraction of the microstructure is given as: